 We encourage patients in therapy to:

-QUESTION – your experience and assumptions.
+QUESTION – their experience and assumptions.

 Do voices have all the power and control?

-Can they make bad things happen?
+Can voices make bad things happen?

-Do they speak the truth?
+Do voices speak the truth?

-Do I have some control?
+Do they have some control?

 1. Initial meeting

-If a patient referred to the Voices Clinic, they will be invited to an initial meeting with one of our clinic assistants.
+If a patient is referred to the Voices Clinic, they will be invited to an initial meeting with one of our clinic assistants.
 The assistant will explore the patient’s voice hearing experience and well-being, to find out whether the clinic is right for them.
 The meeting will also involve the completion of a few questionnaires about the patient’s experiences.